SabrinaMGit/Linux-Foundation-Certified-Systemadministator-Commands-LFCS/README.md

 ### /etc/skel/ is the directory for the default files for every created user
 ### /etc/enviroment is the file to set variables for all users /system-wide
 ### /home/bob/.bashrc is the file for user variables
+### /etc/profile.d/welcome.sh is the file to set a welcome message to each logged in user

 ## Configure user resource limits
 ## Manage user privileges